koenbecker/WesternGhats/README.md

-# WesternGhats
+# Western Ghats
-Repository for Master's thesis data - Topographic analysis of Western Ghats linking to Biodiversity
+This repository contains MATLAB and R scripts which were used during the analysis and visualization stages of the study.